TeamStacks/hw4/README.md

 		   jQuery on click events.
 		   Source: https://jquery.com/

-	For the actual application functionality, we used libraries (please refer to Libraries Used section in this README).
+## Backend

-## Parse
+- Parse

-Our backend uses Parse, so if you would like to see a live demo of our app (working with Facebook log in as well, please use http://teamstacks.parseapp.com).
+	* Our backend uses Parse, so if you would like to see a live demo of our app (working with Facebook log in as well, please use http://teamstacks.parseapp.com).

 		1) OAuth and Login.
 We used Parse as our account management system.

 		2) Database.
 Parse also provided us a database, to which we stored all data such as inventory and accounts and coin information.
+The following is our database schema.

+			- Coin: Holds specific coin information, including image.
+			- User: Holds user information
+			- Inventory: Hold inventory information connecting the Coin and User databases together.

 		3) Storing Images.
 We also used Parse to store images that were uploaded of each of the coins.

-## Facebook SDK
+- Facebook SDK

-We used Facebook as well to also provide users another way of logging into our application.
+	* We used Facebook as well to also provide users another way of logging into our application.

+- JavaScript and jQuery
+	* For information on libraries (please refer to Libraries Used section in this README).

 # JavaScript Libraries Used

-Chart.js
+- Chart.js
-Bootstrap.js - We used this for the modals
+- Bootstrap.js - We used this for the modals

 # Thank you!